prakhar531/System-Design/High Level Design/Database/Basics.md

 2. **Scalability**: The ACID properties may cause scalability issues in large distributed systems where multiple transactions occur concurrently.
 3. **Complexity**: Implementing the ACID properties can increase the complexity of the system and require significant expertise and resources.

-Overall, the advantages of ACID properties in DBMS outweigh the disadvantages.
-They provide a reliable and consistent approach to data management, ensuring data integrity, accuracy, and reliability.
-However, in some cases, the overhead of implementing ACID properties can cause performance and scalability issues.
-Therefore, it’s important to balance the benefits of ACID properties against the specific needs and requirements of the system.

-- **A ⇒ Atomicity**
-  - All statements in a transaction will either be fully completed or fully rolled back in case of failure.
-- **C ⇒ Consistency**
-  - Data across tables will always be consistent.
-  - Deleting primary keys without deleting foreign keys is not permitted.
-- **I ⇒ Isolation**
-  - One transaction will not interfere with the changes being done in another transaction.
-  - Isolation ensures data integrity.
-- **D ⇒ Durability**
-  - Do not accidentally delete data ever.
-  - If your DB crashes, your data should not be lost.
-  - A transaction that has been committed should always persist in DB, even in case of system crashes.

 ### Transaction ⇒ Group of statements that is executed together